Baalshillem I: Epigraphic and numismatic sources

-The name of Baalshillem I is known from a votive statue of a "temple boy" offered to Eshmun, the Phoenician god of healing, by the great-grandson of King Ballshillem I, his namesake Ballshillem II.
+The name of Baalshillem I is known from a votive statue of a "temple boy" offered to Eshmun, the Phoenician god of healing, by the great-grandson of King Baalshillem I, his namesake Baalshillem II.
 The base of the Baalshillem temple boy statue bears a Phoenician inscription known as KAI 281.
 The inscription reads:

 The statue is of note because its inscription provides the names of four kings of Sidon from the Baalshillem I dynasty.
 The statue also represents the young future king Abdashtart I, who may have been five or six months of age at the time of the dedication of the statue.

 Baalshillem I is also known from the coins he struck under his reign.
 The coins dating from the reign of the Baalshillem I dynasty show the abbreviated names of the respective kings, a custom of the Sidonian royalty.
 King Baalshillem I's name is abbreviated as B. The obverse of the coins of Baalshillem I usually showed a galley in front of Sidonian wall fortifications.